ConorSheehan1/InfoVisD3/readme.md

-## Please run using Google Chrome!

 ## Vis 1 channelling\_hans.html
 ### Available at: [https://conorsgapminder.herokuapp.com/](https://conorsgapminder.herokuapp.com/)

 ##### Features
-* On hover over circle, show name of country in tooltip.
+* Hover over a circle to show the name of the country it represents.
-* Slide slider to change year value.
+* Move the slider to manually change year.
-* Play/pause button
+* Play/pause button to animate between years

 ##### Extra Feature
 * Click chart legend to show/hide regions.
-	* Countries from a hidden region will not be selectable (i.e. include a tooltip).
+	* Countries from a hidden region will not be selectable.

 ## Vis 2 gdp\_by\_gov.html
 ###Available at: [https://conorsworldmap.herokuapp.com/](https://conorsworldmap.herokuapp.com/)